 Customers want to know expected delivery dates and shipment updates.
 An impatient customer can be put at ease with a simple tracking notification.
-Providing order tracking as soon as possible with relevant updates, is an vital part of shipping and increases customer satisfaction.
+Providing order tracking as soon as possible with relevant updates is a vital part of shipping and increases customer satisfaction.
+Also, implementing order control software is a great way to have an efficient fulfillment process.
 As a bonus, automating these tracking updates will alleviate your customer service team of requests for order updates.

 The most critical metric of successful order fulfillment is delivering the correct product and the right amount, each and every time.
 Orders with the wrong products affect the likelihood of a repeat purchase and the cost of issuing a return is a huge profit drainer.
 With a staggering 23% of returns due to incorrect items, focus on delivering with 100% order accuracy.